MonBjo/discord_bot/README.md

 ### Week 1
 *January 10*

 This week we have talked some basics, some of the things we talked about was different ways of creating functions.
-Regular `functions()` i have used before so that's no problem, but function expression, anonymous functions and arrow functions are new to me.
+I have used regular `functions()` before so that's no problem, but function expression, anonymous functions and arrow functions are new to me.

 I am beginning to understand the "base code" in this project much better as they've used these other types of functions..
 This is exiting!